dotnet/docs-maui/docs/android/deployment/publish-cli.md

 dotnet publish -f net7.0-android -c Release -p:AndroidSigningKeyStore={filename}.keystore -p:AndroidSigningKeyAlias={keyname} -p:AndroidSigningKeyPass={password} -p:AndroidSigningStorePass={password}
 ```

+> [!NOTE]
+> You should use the same password as the values of the `AndroidSigningKeyPass` and `AndroidSigningStorePass` parameters.
+This is because the default keystore type assumes that the keystore password and key password are identical.

 For example, use the following command to build and sign your app using the previously created keystore:

 ```console